 As for my water supply at home, I’ve only wondered what the lead content was.
 I had no idea where the water came from.
 I just take this kind of stuff for granted.

 Things changed when the MWRA came to visit our elementary school.
 The first question is what does MWRA stand for?
 I would have struggled with that: Metropolitan Water Resource Authority.
-They are the folks who worry about our water supply including drinking water, waste water and storm drains.
+They are the folks who worry about our water supply including drinking water, wastewater and storm drain.

 In this unit on Our Water Supply, I cover: